-Koroit will be a town with a distinctive country charm, which maintains a strong connection to its rich history.
-It will retain its rural setting and have enhanced connections to its highly valued landscape feature, Tower Hill.
+Koroit will be a town with a distinctive country charm, which maintains a strong connection to its rich indigenous and post-contact heritage.
+It will be a compact, green and walkable town, retain its rural setting and have enhanced connections to Port Fairy and Warrnambool, and its highly valued landscape feature, Tower Hill.

-It will have a sense of vibrancy, which supports business and local services, builds pride, and enhances the liveability of the town.
+Koroit will have a sense of vibrancy, which supports business and local services, builds pride, and enhances the liveability of the town.